fgeck/tools/README.md

-# tools
+# Tools

-A command-line bookmark manager for terminal commands.
-Store and retrieve CLI command examples with descriptions.
+A command-line bookmark manager.
+Store and retrieve CLI commands with descriptions grouped by their root command.

 ## Features